Buying a Home Should be Stress Free

 Me: You won't.
-If you've found a house you like in the area you want and the price is reasonable, make an offer.
+If you've found a house you like, in the area you want, and at a reasonable price, make an offer.
 Don't dwell on what might be.
 If you really can't decide, maybe it's time to reconsider buying a home right now and sit on the bench for a while.

 You: Ok, let's write an offer.
 What now?

-Me: We get together at my office, your place or at Tims and I go through all the details.
-Writing an offer can take between 30 minutes and several hours.
-We don't need to be in the same room, you just need an email address.
-You also need a cheque for a deposit and some ID.
+Me: We get together at my office, your place, or Tim's, and I go through all the details.
+Writing an offer can take between thirty minutes and several hours.
+As long as you have an email address, we don't even need to be in the same room.
+You also need a deposit cheque and some ID.

 You: I need a cheque, say what?

-Me: A deposit cheque will always accompany your offer, you can't write one without it.
+Me: A deposit cheque (or etransfer) will always accompany your offer—you can't write one without it.
 The deposit is usually in the range of $5000.

 You: Why do I need a deposit?
 I have lots of money.

 Me: It shows a seller you are a serious buyer, and more importantly, it assures them you will complete the sale.
-There is always a period of time after a sale is finalized and possession day.
-If there were no money involved and an irresistible new deal came along, there would be little incentive to honour the first deal.
+If no money was involved and an irresistible new deal came along, there would be little incentive to honour the first deal.
 With a non-refundable deposit at stake, buyers are unlikely to walk away.

 You: Is my deposit the same as my down payment?